 Create VSTO add-in / plug-in, commandbar, popup menu

-Add-in Express Home > Add-in Express for VSTO > Online Guide > Tips on Outlook add-ins in VSTO
+Add-in Express Home > Add-in Express for Office and VSTO > Online Guide > Tips on Outlook add-ins in VSTO

 Developing Office add-ins in VSTO - useful tips

-Build Office add-in in VSTO: custom toolbars, controls - Flash video Don't you have an impression that creating Office add-ins in VSTO is a very simple task?
-Sure, Add-in Express .NET for VSTO makes embedding your code into Office applications very simple, but you should write the applied code yourself, and we guess it would be something more complex than a single call of MessageBox.
+Don't you have an impression that creating Office add-ins in VSTO is a very simple task?
+Sure, Add-in Express .NET for VSTO makes embedding your code into Office applications very simple, but you should write the application code yourself, and we guess it would be something more complex than a single call of MessageBox.

 Below you can find some tips on developing your Outlook add-ins, creating pop-up menus, sharing ribbon controls using Add-in Express .NET for VSTO.
 You may also want to download a sample Outlook plug-in with source code.